liferay/lexicon-site/src/pages/docs/patterns/progress_bars.md

             <td>
                 <div class="d-flex align-items-center">
                     <svg class="lexicon-icon lexicon-icon-check do mr-3"><use xlink:href="/vendor/lexicon/icons.svg#check"></use></svg>
-                    <span>Use it in cases like a file upload or a process execution.</span>
+                    <span>Use it for processes such as a file upload.</span>
                 </div>
             </td>
             <td>
                 <div class="d-flex align-items-center">
                     <svg class="lexicon-icon lexicon-icon-times dont mr-3"><use xlink:href="/vendor/lexicon/icons.svg#times"></use></svg>
-                    <span>Do never use it to identify the progress of a user in a certain set of actions.
-For that you need a multi step form type.</span>
+                    <span>Never use it to communicate the progress of a user in a certain set of actions.
+For that you need a <a href="https://lexicondesign.io/docs/patterns/Forms/multiStepForm.html">multi step form type</a>.</span>
                 </div>
             </td>
         </tr>